oilgasBTC/THORPASS/README.md

 * No contact or messaging system
 * No formal, off-chain directory of operators who are open to coordination

-This is exactly what **THORPASS** is designed to solve — without compromising decentralization, privacy, or wallet UX.
+**THORPASS** is designed to solve — without compromising decentralization, privacy, or wallet UX.

 ---